cilium/cilium/Documentation/helm-values.rst

      - Whether to set the security context on the Hubble UI pods.
      - bool
      - ``true``
+   * - hubble.ui.tls.client
+     - base64 encoded PEM values used to connect to hubble-relay This keypair is presented to Hubble Relay instances for mTLS authentication and is required when hubble.relay.tls.server.enabled is true.
+These values need to be set manually if hubble.tls.auto.enabled is false.
+     - object
+     - ``{"cert":"","key":""}``
    * - hubble.ui.tolerations
      - Node tolerations for pod assignment on nodes with taints ref: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
      - list